MTrost/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 {{% chapter_header "Babel Setup" "babel-react-setup" %}}

-{{% a_blank "Babel" "https://babeljs.io/" %}} enables you writing your code in with JavaScript which isn't supported yet in most browser.
-Perhaphs you have heard about {{% a_blank "JavaScript ES6 (ES2015)" "https://babeljs.io/docs/learn-es2015/" %}} and beyond.
+{{% a_blank "Babel" "https://babeljs.io/" %}} enables you writing your with JavaScript which isn't supported yet in most browsers.
+Perhaps you have heard about {{% a_blank "JavaScript ES6 (ES2015)" "https://babeljs.io/docs/learn-es2015/" %}} and beyond.
 With Babel the code will get transpiled back to vanilla JavaScript so that every browser, without having all JavaScript ES6 and beyond features implemented, can interpret it.
 In order to get Babel working, you need to install two of its main dependencies.

 *From root folder:*